Baylex/Baylex/README.md

 - 👀 I’m interested in studying state accountability and creating tools for educators.
 - 🌱 I’m currently focusing on Tableau, Python programming, and embedding Excel into websites with JavaScript.
 - 💞️ I’m looking to collaborate on machine learning models centered on analyzing educational data sets.
-- 📫 Hire me!
-I would be great fit for a data analyst job that focuses on Tableau.
-I prefer Remote only and am open to a new industry outside of education: [LinkedIn](hwww.linkedin.com/in/juliempyle)
+- 📫 Open to contracted work: [LinkedIn](hwww.linkedin.com/in/juliempyle)
 - 📫 Check out my results and let's chat about how I can solve problems for your team!
 Email: jp3158@gmail.com

 ## I solve Real World problems!